Table of Contents

 Section 1

-The following criteria shall be evaluated by the Board in consideration of the legitimacy of each project proposals. (in no specific order):
+The following criteria shall be evaluated by the Board considering the legitimacy of each project proposal.
+(In no specific order):

 1. The degree to which the proposed project directly benefits Colorado State University students;